oracle/learning-library/developer-library/soamp-migration/migrate-soa-app/migrate-soa-app.md

 - Prepare Your Source for Migration/Side-by-Side Upgrade
 - Prepare Your Target Environment
 - Transition from Old Deployment to New Deployment
-- Check migration was successful by testing your code in SOAMP
+- Check that the migration was successful by testing your code in SOA

 ### Prerequisites